Table of Contents

 ° Pinch/zoom, rotation, change location of watermark can all be used.

-TIP: As an app iWatermark duplicates the original photo, watermarks the duplicate and saves it in the Camera Album and conveniently in the iWatermark Album. iWatermark never changes the original.
-As an extension used within Apple’s Photo app, iWatermark watermarks but the saving is handled by the Apple Photos app.
+TIP: As an app iWatermark+ duplicates the original photo, watermarks the duplicate and saves it in the Camera Album and conveniently in the iWatermark+ Album. iWatermark never changes the original.
+As an extension used within Apple’s Photo app, iWatermark+ watermarks but the saving is handled by the Apple Photos app.
 The Photos app saves all changes to a photo in that photo, so the watermark and other changes are saved as layers.
-If you want to remove it you hit Edit again and hit Revert to go back to the original photo.
+If you want to remove the changes you hit Edit again and hit the Revert button to go back to the original photo.

-Q: What is the difference between iWatermark+ Free or Lite and iWatermark+ both for iPhone/iPad and Android?
+Q: What is the difference between iWatermark+ Free or Lite and iWatermark+?

 A: They are exactly the same except that iWatermark+ Free or Lite puts a small watermark that says ‘Created with iWatermark+ Lite’ at the top of every exported watermarked photo.
 Many will find this meets their watermarking needs or at least allows testing the app fully.
 Otherwise upgrade to the regular version which eliminates that watermark.
 In the Free/Lite version a button to upgrade to the regular version is on the main page.
 Upgrading supports the evolution of iWatermark+.

-Q: What is the difference between iWatermark+ for the iPhone/iPad and Android and the desktop versions for Mac/Win?
+Q: What is the difference between iWatermark+ and the desktop versions for Mac/Win?